-Note how completely different the entire outfield looks, a square with outfield walls at right angles to the foul lines, the bleachers right at field level, and how far the furthest corner in straightaway centerfield is, right at the scoreboard ...
+Note how completely different the entire outfield looks compared to today … a square with outfield walls at right angles to the foul lines, the bleachers right at field level, and how far straightaway centerfield is ...
 440’ according to the History of Wrigley Field article at Wikipedia (substantially further, at least 40 feet further, than today’s wall).

-This extremely deep centerfield wall was very common for older ballparks, with outfield walls that all tended to be somewhat square in shape, resulting in an extremely deep centerfield.
+This extremely deep centerfield wall was very common for older ballparks, with outfield walls at right angles to the foul lines, creating a giant square, more or less.
 Forbes Field in Pittsburgh was 460’ and the Polo Grounds was 483’ — and 450’ to the power alleys!
-Lots of triples and inside-the-park home runs back in the day.
+Lots of triples back in the day and fewer homers (but maybe more inside-the-park home runs).

 Back to the Wrigley Field photo ... also note the temporary wooden bleachers, which the team also put up during the 1929 and 1935 World Series.
 And streetcars on Clark Street (the diagonal street at bottom right).